 PLANNING YOUR WEDDING TO REFLECT YOU AS A COUPLE

-It is no lie that alternative wedding photography has engulfed the wedding community.
+It is no lie that alternative wedding photography has engulfed the wedding community, so here comes some wedding advice.
 Gone are the days where stuffy formals and tripods reigned supreme.
 You as a couple have the creative freedom to plan what ever wedding you want.
 And yet, in days like these, we can all get a little over whelmed when having to plan your own wedding.

 It seems like a massive task when you sit down to look at all of the elements you need to bring together.
 The cake, the flowers, the dress, the button holes, the table settings, the table plan, bridesmaids outfits, the favours and making sure the confetti is bio degradable to name a few.
 Most people have never even really thought about their wedding having a schedule or a running order, let alone where to start to when planning the ‘perfect’ day.